-A recent meta-analysis of tree response to biochar application found an average 41 % increase in biomass [98].
+A recent meta-analysis of tree response to biochar application found an average 41% increase in biomass [98].
 However, forestry studies indicate high variability in their results, with individual studies showing positive, negative, or no significant change in vegetative growth [117].
 This variability arises due to inherent differences in the soil, fertilizer application, the nature of the biochar, and differences in responses among plant species.
-In the Inland Northwest, USA, there are several ongoing biochar field trials examining tree growth responses to biochar [118, 119].
-Short-term (1-2 years) changes in diameter increment on two sites (Inceptisol and Andisol soils) were not significantly altered by biochar additions, but 5-year growth gains after biochar addition were similar to leaving slash [119].
-The advantage of using biochar is that it is a long-term organic matter addition once it migrates through the forest floor [120], whereas slash will decompose within a short time, depending on climatic regime.
+In the Inland Northwest USA, there are several ongoing biochar field trials examining tree growth responses to biochar [118,119].
+Short-term (1-2 years) changes in diameter increment on two sites (Inceptisol and Andisol soils) were not significantly altered by biochar additions, but 5 year growth gains after biochar addition were similar to leaving slash [119].
+The advantage of using biochar is that it is a long-term organic matter addition once it migrates through the forest floor [120]; whereas slash will decompose within a short time, depending on climatic regime.
 Biochar is often applied to the surface (on top of the existing forest floor) to limit soil disturbance and maintain nutrient cycling which may be why forest sites have a slower response than agricultural sites.

 The potential benefits from adding biochar to forest sites has not been fully researched for long-term impacts which examine a range of biochars, soils, and forest types.
 However, it is clear that avoiding atmospheric inputs of GHG from burning slash is critical for reducing climate change effects.
-Field trials in the western USA [119] show that there are no deleterious impacts of biochar additions on forest vegetation, although the broader range of effects on invertebrates, fungi, bacteria, and other organisms should also be studied.
+Field trials in the western USA [119], show that there are no deleterious impacts of biochar additions on forest vegetation, although the broader range of effects on invertebrates, fungi, bacteria, and other organisms should also be studied.
 On-site (or near-site) production of biochar will facilitate soil applications after bioenergy harvesting.
-Highly impacted Table 2 Selected chemical characteristics, pH, and electrical conductivity (EC) of biochar created from woody feedstocks in the western USA.
-Fast pyrolysis was conducted on each feedstock using the same reactor, feed rate, residence time, and temperature range.
-Mixed conifer consisted of 70 % Pseudotsuga menziesii Mirb.
-Franco, 20 % Tsuga heterophylla (Raf.)
-Sarg., and 10 % Abies concolor (Gord. &
+Highly impacted forest areas such as skid trails or log landings should be a priority for biochar applications since they have the potential for site remediation and ease of access.